Went West

 "Went West" is a song by American rapper BabyChiefDoit, released on June 27, 2025.
 It was produced by BabyChiefDoit himself and Questionizer.
+It serves as the lead single to his 2026 album Rambo.

 Composition

 The production begins with a piano melody that builds up to a trap-style beat with horns and bass.
 Lyrically, BabyChiefDoit revolves around the harsh realities of life, growing up in Chicago and his rise to fame.
 He also acknowledges he produced the song's beat and compares himself to Kanye West for that reason.

 Critical reception

 Zachary Horvath of HotNewHipHop called the song an "absolute banger with its blaring symphony of horns, earth-shattering bass, and aggressive trap percussion", adding that the beat drop following the piano riff was "well worth the wait."
 He also wrote that "BabyChiefDoIt doesn't disappoint either went it kicks in as he delivers a passionate performance on the verses" and "Given just how young he is, his breath control is outstanding, and he certainly doesn't sound like most young MCs."